 Pinpoint your Unique Value Proposition (UVP).
 These days it is often more about being unique than being valuable.
 A UVP sells a product or service because it differentiates it from other products or services that are available.
 Skip the better, faster, or stronger; you need to be the best, fastest, or strongest to truly stand out.

 Reach your target audience intimately through interaction.
 Target marketing has moved to a whole new level both geographically and demographically.
-With social media, you can interact more precisely and create custom products and marketing to be almost all things to all people.
+With social media, you can interact more precisely and create products like a Customised Water Bottle and marketing to be almost all things to all people.
 The broad-brush push-marketing is no longer competitive.

 Modernise the user website experience.
 The standards for user-friendly continue to move up.
 Make sure your users don’t have to think, and participating in your call to action is intuitive and organic.
 Modern web layouts flow smoothly and quickly for an easier to read, satisfying experience.
 How many website visits have you aborted in frustration?